spotinst/help/src/docs/eco/azure-tutorials/view-your-savings.md

 Once Eco Azure has been enabled for your organization and you have chosen your reserved instance (RI) strategy, your Eco Azure dashboard will display a more complete view of savings.

-To view the dashboard in the console, go to Eco on the left side and click Dashboard.
+To view the dashboard in the console, go to Eco on the left side and click Dashboard, then click the Azure EA tab.

 <img src="/eco/_media/azure-view-your-savings-01.png" />